deckgo/deckdeckgo/README.md

 ## Installing DeckDeckGo in any projects

-If you wish to use the [DeckDeckGo] presentation tool without any tooling, use it directly in your project from a CDN using a simple script include or install it from [npm](https://www.npmjs.com/package/deckdeckgo).
+If you wish to use the [DeckDeckGo] presentation tool without any tooling, use it directly in your project from a CDN, using a simple script include, or install it from [npm](https://www.npmjs.com/package/deckdeckgo).

 ### Using DeckDeckGo from a CDN